 After spending an average of $900/month in campground fees our first summer, we realized what we really needed...

 A safe place with electricity, water, and sewer that would be a good landing spot for our family.
 We wanted the ability to stay in one place for several weeks if needed, and the ability to meet other families.

 We have met so many families while staying in Thousand Trails campgrounds.
 The kids are loving that they meet new friends who we often meet up again with down the road later.

 If you are on the fence about getting a Thousand Trails membership or just have any questions, shoot us a message and we would love to help you decide if it would be a good fit for your family and your traveling needs.

-***If you decide to purchase a Thousand Trails zone pass or upgraded membership, please contact us at [email protected] before purchasing to GET A $500 DISCOUNT!!!
+***If you decide to purchase a Thousand Trails upgraded membership, please contact us at [email protected] before purchasing to GET UP TO A $500 DISCOUNT!!!
 We have teamed with an awesome Thousand Trails membership specialist who is guaranteed to get you the BEST PRICE AVAILABLE!***